 There are plenty of ways to get involved in the School of Business!
-Look below for a few of our opportunities- from being part of Living Learning Community (LLC), to connecting with a faculty mentor.
+Look below for a few of our opportunities- from being part of one of our Learning Communities (LCs), to connecting with a faculty mentor.

-The School of Business partners with the Office of Housing and Residential Life to create a unique Business and Entrepreneurship LLC experience.
-Students in the LLC have the opportunity to live with other students that have similar interests.
-Students in the LLC have programs created to get the most out of their experience, with past programs focusing on community building, well-being, civic learning and community engagement, and career readiness (resume building, company site visits, etc.).
+The School of Business partners with the Office of Housing and Residential Life to create various unique LC experiences.
+Students in these LCs have the opportunity to live with other students that have similar interests.
+Students in the LCs have programs created to get the most out of their experience, with past programs focusing on community building, well-being, civic learning and community engagement, and career readiness (resume building, company site visits, etc.).

-Students may become part of the LLC by applying to housing and selecting the Business and Entrepreneurship LLC.
+Students may become part of any of these LCs by selecting them on their housing application.
 Please look on the Office of Housing and Residential Life’s website to find the Housing Portal.

 Being engaged outside of the classroom is a crucial part of your student experience here in the School of Business!
 Getting involved will help you build a network of peers, connect with your interests, and add depth to your resume.
 Below are organizations affiliated with the School of Business that offer a wide range of opportunities and events during the year.
 For more on what’s happening with student organizations, you can view the Business Buzz Blog.
 If you have any questions about School of Business Organizations you can contact Jaclyn Beasley (email@example.com)